gittuf/gittuf/docs/get-started.md

 $ git fetch <remote> refs/gittuf/*:refs/gittuf/*
 ```

+## Verify gittuf itself

+You can also verify the state of the gittuf source code repository with gittuf
+itself.
+For more information on verifying gittuf with gittuf, visit the
+[dogfooding] document.

 ## Conclusion

 This is a very quick primer to gittuf!
 Please take a look at gittuf's [CLI docs]